18 Church Road,

 It was acquired by the Granada Theatres Ltd. chain in 1949, and they employed noted cinema architect Geoge Coles to refurbish the building.
 It re-opened on 26th December 1950 as the Century Cinema.
 Usually playing 2nd-run releases, it was closed on 30th May 1958 with James Garner in "The Young Invaders"(Darby’s Rangers) and Charles Chaplin in "The Kid".

 The building remained empty for a couple of years, then was gutted internally and re-opened as a car showroom for Selhurst Park Garages, later known as S.G.
 Smith Motors.
-In 2009 a funeral directors is operating from the building.
+In 2009 a funeral directors was operating from the building.
+By November 2013, the building was unused.